 Recent Articles in the NACLA Report

-Read the editor's introduction to our latest issue of the NACLA Report, "Dispatches from the Field," focused on media and journalism in Latin America.
+Read the editor's introduction to our latest issue of the NACLA Report, "Chavismo Revisited," focused on Venezuela in the 20 years since the April 2002 failed coup.

 From brain drain to mental health issues, the mass migration of millions of Venezuelans has far-reaching impacts at home and abroad.

 In the face of a fraught conflict with missteps and misinformation on both sides, empirically informed analysis offers one tool to cut through the noise.